 Transportation in White Lake State Park

+Winter driving can present a challenge if there is unexpected snowfall, so always check the local weather and road conditions before heading out.
 Once you reach the park, there are no RV restrictions, so getting around the park and to your campsite is easy.
-There are roads that lead you to both major campgrounds, so you’ll have no issues getting to your campsite.
+There are roads that lead you to both major RV friendly campgrounds, so you’ll have no issues getting to your campsite.

 Campgrounds and parking in White Lake State Park